caleblopez96/SQL101/Joins/Joins.md

 In relational databases, **JOIN** operations combine rows from two or more tables based on related columns.
 They allow you to query related data efficiently.

+When referecing positional joins like left join and right join:

+Left = the table written before the JOIN keyword

+Right = the table written after the JOIN keyword

 ---

 ## Common Types of JOINs